Verlect/SENG438A4/report.md

 # Analysis of 10 Mutants of the Range class

+### getCentralValue()
+#### Mutant: Decrement/Increment double field lower/upper [SURVIVED]

+The original unit tests for this method did not account for the modification of the class variables lower and upper.
+As such, in our new tests, we simply called the method twice; if the method modifies the class whether through a postfix or a prefix, then the unit test will catch it when measured against the second method call.

+### toString()
+#### Mutant: Decrement/Increment double field lower/upper [SURVIVED]

+The original unit tests for this method did not account for the modification of the class variables lower and upper.
+As such, in our new tests, we simply called the method twice; if the method modifies the class whether through a postfix or a prefix, then the unit test will catch it when measured against the second method call.

+### contains()
+#### Mutant: Decrement/Increment double field lower/upper [SURVIVED]

+The original unit tests for this method did not account for the modification of the class variables lower and upper.
+As such, in our new tests, we simply called the method twice; if the method modifies the class whether through a postfix or a prefix, then the unit test will catch it when measured against the second method call.

 # Report all the statistics and the mutation score for each test class
 ![](./RangeBefore.png)
 ![](./RangeAfter.png)